 The singular set of the differential equation

-Considering the above equtation as a map Φ : E → F, where E and F are suitable Banach spaces, the singular set S of Φ consists of the points u in E in which Φ is not invertible, i.e. for which Φ’(u)[v] = -Δv + u2 v – λv = 0 has a nontrivial solution v in E. It is shown in [19] that for 0 < λ < λ1/7 , where λ1 is the first non-zero eigenvalue of the Laplacian with Neumann boundary conditions, the singular set is diffeomorphic to the unit sphere in E. In addition, all the singular points can be classified: the points on the “equator set” C, i.e. on a set of codimension 1 in the set S (resp. of codimension 2 with respect to E), consists of cusp points, while all the other points S\C consists of fold points.
+Considering the above equation as a map Φ : E → F, Φ(u) = = -Δu + u3λu, where E and F are suitable Banach spaces, the singular set S of Φ consists of the points u in E in which Φ is not invertible, i.e. for which Φ’(u)[v] = -Δv + u2 v – λv = 0 has a nontrivial solution v in E. It is shown in [19] that for 0 < λ < λ1/7 , where λ1 is the first non-zero eigenvalue of the Laplacian with Neumann boundary conditions, the singular set is diffeomorphic to the unit sphere in E. In addition, all the singular points can be classified: the points on an “equator set” C, i.e. on a set of codimension 1 in the set S (resp. of codimension 2 with respect to E), consist of cusp points, while all the other points S\C consist of fold points.

 - if the forcing term f lies inside Φ(S), then the equation has exactly 3 solutions